The Great Wave off Kanagawa | Oil Painting Reproduction

 Price: $309.00

-The Great Wave by Katsushika Hokusai, known as Under the Wave off Kanagawa, is the artist's true masterpiece.
-Created between 1830 and 1832, it’s also one of the most recognizable images of Japanese art.
+The Great Wave by Katsushika Hokusai, known as Under the Wave off Kanagawa, is the artist's most famous painting.
+Created between 1830 and 1832, it is also one of the most recognizable images of Japanese art.

 Why did Katsushika Hokusai paint The Great Wave?

-Hokusai spent his early career (from the age of twelve) working in a bookstore.
-Later employed as an engraver and an apprentice to the legendary Katsukawa Shunshō, Hokusai had immense knowledge of artistic techniques and practices.
+From the age of twelve, Hokusai spent his early career working in a bookstore.
+He was later employed as an engraver and an apprentice to the legendary Katsukawa Shunshō, giving the artist an immense knowledge of artistic techniques and practices.

-He only produced Thirty-six Views of Mount Fuji at 70, although he created many of The Great Wave paintings throughout his long career.
-Hokusai's paintings, View of Honmoku off Kanagawa (c.1803) and Cargo Boat Passing through Waves (c.1805), present similar views of small ships dwarfed by towering waters.
+Aged 70, Katsushika Hokusai produced Thirty-six Views of Mount Fuji, although he created many of The Great Wave paintings throughout his long career.
+Hokusai's paintings, View of Honmoku off Kanagawa, c1803, and Cargo Boat Passing through Waves, c1805, present similar views of small ships dwarfed by towering waters.

-Fiercely debated amongst art historians, The Great Wave of Kanagawa is a topic of intense interest.
+Fiercely debated amongst art historians, Katsushika Hokusai's The Great Wave off Kanagawa is a topic of intense interest.
 Yet, in this woodcut, Japan’s grandest mountain appears as a small, seemingly insignificant detail amidst a swirling wave.

 The wave appears as an enormous, shifting monster, perhaps symbolizing the power of nature.
 It almost crushes the comparatively tiny boats drawn into its undulating motion.
 As “oshiokuri-bune,” these fast boats primarily transported live fish to Japan’s thriving coastal markets.